fabiocionini/mongodb-data-generator/README.md

 # MongoDB Large Test Data Generator 🚀

-This project quickly generates **10 million+ realistic MongoDB documents** using `Faker` + parallel processing, and imports them into MongoDB efficiently.
+This project quickly generates **millions of MongoDB documents** using `Faker` + parallel processing, and imports them into MongoDB efficiently using native `mongoimport` tool.

 ---